astorfi/cor-gan/README.md

 * CUDA [strongly recommended]

 **NOTE:** PyTorch does a pretty good job in installing required packages but you should have installed CUDA according to PyTorch requirements.
-Please refer to [our paper](https://pytorch.org/) for further information.
+Please refer to [this link](https://pytorch.org/) for further information.

 ### Datasets